 If you are planning on seeing a number of sights in each city you visit, a city pass can definitely save you money.
 Some of them will also save you time, as they offer skip the line benefits.
 However, we do recommend doing a little bit of reading on each pass to make sure it makes sense for your specific trip.

-Note that city passes are often not as good of a value for children (especially young children) and those who are eligible for discounts at many attractions (seniors, handicapped, EU university students), so do check if you qualify for any discounts before buying a pass.
+Note that city passes are often not as good of a value for children (especially young children) and those who are eligible for discounts at many attractions (seniors, disabled, EU university students), so do check if you qualify for any discounts before buying a pass.

 Book accommodation and transportation in advance